inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/software.md

 - data versioning
 - state management

-A record is usually defined using a declarative API named **system fields** based on [Python data descriptors](https://docs.python.org/3/howto/descriptor.html).
+A record is usually defined using a declarative API using **system fields** based on [Python data descriptors](https://docs.python.org/3/howto/descriptor.html).

 **JSONSchemas**

-The JSONSchemas defines the structure of a JSON document we store in the database.
-The main responsibility is structural validation of the JSON document.
+The JSONSchemas define the structure of a JSON document stored in the database.
+The main responsibility of a JSONSchema is structural validation of the JSON document.
 The best analogy is that it is a database table schema.
 Most importantly, it is NOT responsible for business-level validation of the JSON document.

 A good example of this is making a field a required property.
 It's correct to require a property if you would e.g. have defined a database table column as ``NOT NULL``.
-It's wrong to require a property if it's requirement that the user must enter a value in a certain field (because this is business-level validation, and you may want to store partially valid documents).
+It's wrong to require a property if it's a requirement that the user must enter a value in a certain field (because this is business-level validation, and you may want to store partially valid documents).

 Modules:
 - [Invenio-Records](https://github.com/inveniosoftware/invenio-records): Defines the high-level APIs for the Record API, SQLAlchemy models, system fields and dumpers.